 We dramatized the story at the end of the workshop, but there were no photos since we were all acting and there was no one to take photos.
 It’s a shame because it was really amazing!
 The goal was to assess what we learned, and the kids remembered everything!
 We finished our acting with the pulling scene, and the kids saved the class by pulling it from the anaconda’s mouth.

 STEAM Zoo building

 The children were given flashcards they needed to follow to build a zoo.
 They were given cardboard, paper, wooden blocks, toy animals, and flashcards.
 The children needed to think about all the things a specific animal needs and build this space to have specific functions with the given materials.
-However, they didn’t want to stop building, and we must have more STEM activities in our future workshops.
+They didn’t want to stop building and they really liked it, so we have to add more STEM activities in our future workshops.

 Additional activities we didn’t manage to complete